Symmetry restoration in mean-field approaches: Introduction

 To compute basic quantities involved in the symmetry restoration, one takes advantage of the generalized Wick's theorem, which allows for calculating matrix elements of operators between mean-field states.
 This theorem can be applied to projection, because the rotated mean-field states are mean-field states again -- they simply correspond to rotated (quasi)particles.
 This property is a direct consequence of the Thouless theorem, and of the fact that the Lie algebras of the relevant symmetry groups can be represented in terms of one-body operators.

 The program to perform the projected calculations can be directly implemented when the problem is defined in terms of a Hamiltonian operator.
 However, this is not always the case, and in many applications the Hamiltonian is replaced by a density functional in the spirit of the Hohenberg-Kohn or Kohn-Sham approach.
 In this situation, one is forced to introduce some sort of prescriptions on how to compute the energy kernels.
-However, these recepies are plagued with conceptual problems that have not been resolved yet in the most general case.
+However, these recipes are plagued with conceptual problems that were not resolved yet in the most general case.

-Further, it is also common to use different interactions for each of the three contributions to the energy coming from a two body operator, namely the direct, exchange, and pairing contributions (the most typical case is probably the use of the Slater approximation for the Coulomb exchange contribution and the neglect of the Coulomb antipairing field).
+Further, it is also common to use different (effective) interactions for each of the three contributions to the energy coming from a two-body operator, namely the direct, exchange, and pairing contributions (the most typical case is probably the use of the Slater approximation for the Coulomb exchange contribution and the neglect of the Coulomb antipairing field).
 In this case, a naive use of the generalized Wick's theorem can lead to spurious contributions and specific ways to deal with this problem have to be devised.
 These difficulties represent serious impediments for the practical implementation of the symmetry-restoration methods in nuclear physics.

-Due to the characteristic features of the nuclear bare interaction, it cannot be directly used in the calculation of a typical nucleus using HF techniques.
-This fact is a direct consequence of the strong short-range repulsion leading to the so-called ``saturation property" of the nuclear interaction, which is at the heart of many basic nuclear properties.
-Instead of using the bare nuclear interaction one is forced to use ``effective interactions" to take into account not only the short-range repulsion but also the effects of Pauli blocking in nuclear medium.
-Early attempts to derive such effective interactions using nonrelativistic Brueckner-like method failed, and alternative phenomenological effective interactions had to be devised.

-As these phenomenological effective interactions usually contain density-dependent terms, the corresponding mean-field approaches are referred to as based on the energy density functionals (EDFs).
-The main benefit of such approaches is their applicability over the whole periodic chart.
-Very successful phenomenological effective interactions have been developed over the years with great success in describing the bulk nuclear properties.
+Since the effective interactions that are most often used to construct density functionals usually contain density-dependent terms, the corresponding mean-field approaches are referred to as based on the energy density functionals (EDFs), see \citeasnoun{(Dug14),(Sch19),(Fur20)} for further reading.
+The main benefit of such approaches is their applicability over the entire Segr\'e chart.
+Very successful effective interactions were developed over the years with great success in describing bulk nuclear properties.
 The success of the EDF methods motivated the introduction of the symmetry restoration (beyond mean field step) aimed to gain access to symmetry-conserving observables and to increase the accuracy of the bulk properties.